Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% tab title="React Native" %}

-To register the Target with Core, use the following API:
+To register the Target extension with the MobileCore Extension, use the following API:

 #### JavaScript